UmmarFarooq14/kubernetes-learning/Kubernetes/Day -04 /text.md

 what is ReplicaSet:
 -------------------
     => It explains how kubernetes maintains pods automatically.
+    => ReplicaSets are Ephemeral{Temporary}.

 Definition:
 -----------